 Staff members always act in the interests of the child and are aware of their responsibility to take action as outlined in this policy.
-In our Trust staff are aware that they must be prepared to identify those children who may benefit from early help.
+In our Trust, staff are aware that they must be prepared to identify those children who may benefit from early help.
 The staff are alert to the potential need for early help for a child who:

-- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation

-- is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage. - is a privately fostered child - is persistently absent from education, including persistent absences for part of the school day.
+- Is disabled or has certain health conditions and has specific additional needs - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - Has a mental health need - Is a young carer - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Is at risk of modern slavery, trafficking, sexual or criminal exploitation - Is at risk of being radicalised or exploited - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves - Has returned home to their family from care - Is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage. - Is a privately fostered child - Deliberately missing education, including persistent absences for part of the school day.
 We recognise the distinction between children missing education and children absent from education.
-For example, children missing education can be a sign of child exploitation.
+For example, children missing education can be a sign of child exploitation - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit - Has a parent or carer in custody, or is affected by parental offending - Is frequently missing/goes missing from education, home or care